Server data from the Official MCP Registry

 This project is not affiliated with, endorsed by, or sponsored by Google DeepMind or EMBL-EBI.
 "AlphaFold" is a trademark of its respective owner and is used here only to describe the public data (the AlphaFold DB API) that this software consumes.

-line and branch coverage).
+coverage).
 Not yet scientifically validated by

 independent domain experts; not yet deployed in production.
 See